beliven-nico-moro/fullstack-senior-exercise/README.md

 This is my repo for the fullstack senior exercise done in Laravel and Blade.

+I have created and started this project using [Laravel Herd](https://herd.laravel.com/).
+I recommend to use Laravel Herd to use this project locally.

 ## Commands
 To operate this project please follow this list:

+1. Create a new .env file from the .env.example file

-1. Use his command migrate the database and seeds it:
+2. Use his command migrate the database and seeds it:
 ````
 php artisan game:prepare
 ````